Shop with Confidence

 What level filter will protect me from the Coronavirus and will this filter fit the MSA millennium gas mask?

 For viral filtration, you would need a P3 particle filter (all of our filters have a P3 built-in).
-As all of our filters are threaded for 40mm NATO, they will all fit the MSA Millenim mask.
+Since all of our filters are threaded for 40mm NATO, they should all fit the MSA Millenim mask.

 Does this filter fit the Polish MC-1 gas mask?

-Yes, it does, so long as it's in 40mm NATO configuration.
-As this is an old mask it might be threaded in 40mm Soviet GOST.
+This filter will fit any mask so long as the mask is in a 40mm NATO configuration.
+As the Polish MC-1 is an old gas mask it might be threaded in 40mm Soviet GOST.
 Make sure to double-check before making a purchase.

 Will these filters work with an Avon C50 to provide proper CBRN threat protection?